Ann Doran: Freelance career

 Columbia filmed two boy-and-his-dog stories with juvenile star Ted Donaldson in 1945–46.
 When the Donaldson films became a full-fledged series (featuring the dog Rusty) in 1947, Doran was cast as Donaldson's mother in the next six films.
-Her steady, sensible maternal roles led to her being cast as James Dean's mother in Rebel Without a Cause.
+Her maternal roles led to her being cast as James Dean's mother in Rebel Without a Cause (1955).